Start Printed Page 49374

 Vouchers are issued to a voucher holder to provide assistance for 12 monthly payments.
 In order to be eligible for renewal, a voucher holder must certify that the voucher household is low income and provide, within the timeframes specified by the Agency, any information requested by the Agency as it pertains to the voucher holder's continued eligibility to participate in the program.

 (a) The voucher holder may terminate tenancy after the lease term expires.
-If the voucher holder terminates the lease early, the RDAP contract terminates and voucher payments to the landlord stop.
+If the voucher holder terminates the lease Start Printed Page 49379early, the RDAP contract terminates and voucher payments to the landlord stop.
 To remain eligible for a new voucher after terminating tenancy, the voucher holder must meet the following requirements:

 (1) If the voucher holder terminates tenancy during the lease term, the voucher holder must document landlord's consent to the termination of the lease.